flipacholas/Architecture-of-consoles/articles/playstation-3.Rmd.md

 image('cpu/ee.png', "(ref:intrps2caption)", float=TRUE)
 ```

-Almost ten years after the introduction of the [original MIPS-powered Playstation](`r ref("playstation")`), we find ourselves in the early noughties, and things are not looking good for SGI/MIPS.
+Almost ten years after the introduction of the [original MIPS-powered PlayStation](`r ref("playstation")`), we find ourselves in the early noughties, and things are not looking good for SGI/MIPS.
 Nintendo recently ditched them for a [low-end PowerPC core](`r ref("gamecube#cpu")`) with IBM as their new supplier while Microsoft, the newcomer in this market, [chose Intel](`r ref("xbox#cpu")`) and their x86 empire.

 Sony has a history of grabbing existing low-end designs (cheap MIPS cores) and moulding them to achieve acceptable 3D performance at a reduced cost, a process that involved other companies like LSI (for the [PS1's CPU](`r ref("playstation#cpu")`)) and Toshiba (for the PS2's [Emotion Engine](`r ref("playstation-2#cpu")`)).
-This methodology carried on until 2004 with the release of the [Playstation Portable](`r ref("playstation-portable")`).
+This methodology carried on until 2004 with the release of the [PlayStation Portable](`r ref("playstation-portable")`).
 So, what new MIPS amalgamate were they going to build for the PlayStation 3?

-Well, it turns out the development of the Playstation 3 predates the Playstation Portable one `r cite("cpu-koranne", "5")`.
+Well, it turns out the development of the PlayStation 3 predates the PlayStation Portable one `r cite("cpu-koranne", "5")`.
 In 2000, months after the PS2's release, Sony formed an alliance with IBM and Toshiba called 'STI' with the sole goal to deliver the next chip that could power the next generation of supercomputers `r cite("cpu-engine")`.
 If this didn't sound extravagant enough, the next chip would also be used on the successor of the PS2.
 In the end, in 2004, IBM unveiled the **Cell Broadband Engine** (also known as 'Cell BE' or just 'Cell') `r cite("cpu-nbc_cell")`.

 (ref:philosophiestitle) New design philosophies